API Reference

 2. Enter your email address

-3. Click the magic link sent to your inbox
+3. Open the sign-in link sent to your inbox

-4. Copy the key shown on the dashboard
+4. Store the key shown on the dashboard in your secret manager or environment

 REST API